Product kernels are efficient and flexible tools for high-dimensional scattered data interpolation: Tensor Newton basis

 \section{Tensor Newton basis}

 In \cite{Muller2009article}, a Newton basis for kernel-based interpolation was introduced to achieve a stable and efficient reconstruction method.
 The construction of this orthonormal basis is based on the Cholesky decomposition of the interpolation matrix $A_{K,X}$.
 We use the properties of product kernels to reduce the computational costs for computing the Newton basis significantly.
 This is particularly useful for update strategies and the implementation of greedy algorithms, see Section~\ref{sec:greedy}.
+On this occasion and in view of possible extensions of our theory to conditionally positive definite kernels, we remark that full-rank orthonormal bases for such kernels were recently made available~\cite{Mohammadi2024}.
+Nevertheless, we restrict ourselves to positive (semi-)definite kernels.

 To this end, we assume the conditions of Theorem \ref{thm:interpoMatrixAsKronecker} to hold, such that the interpolation matrix is given by the Kronecker product

 The Cholesky factor $L$ of $A_{K,X}$ is given by the Kronecker product